Hi, I’m Jackie, and I love playing piano and teaching piano lessons.

 - Community with other piano students around music.

 When teaching piano, I first focus on creating a connection with my student.
-In order to teach your child effectively, I firmly believe that I need to first connect with your child.
+To teach your child effectively, I believe that I need to first connect with your child.
 In our first three lessons, my number one goal is to create a bond with your child.
 Certainly, I will teach your child what I can about piano in the first lessons, but my number one priority is to connect with your child.

 Finally, we will incorporate community into your children’s lessons.
 It is my goal to help my students and their parents get to know one another by attending local musical community events, gathering together both in person and online, and playing piano in public places at various times.